 Automated compliance support

 Managing all the steps, forms, and deadlines required for full compliance can be a time-consuming process with plenty of opportunities to make a mistake which can be compounded as the transaction moves forward.
-The Easysoft Real Estate Closing Solutions suite helps speed workflow and closings with accurate and consistent forms that require less labor to generate.
-Easysoft is built on a relational database, which means data is entered just once, and any time that data is needed for a form, the software retrieves it and automatically puts it into the selected form; this saves time wasted on repetitive tasks and significantly reduces human errors in the final forms.
+Easysoft’s Legal Software Real Estate Closing Solutions helps speed up workflow and closings for attorneys and their staff with accurate and consistent forms that require less labor to generate.
+Easysoft Legal Software is built on a relational database, which means data is entered just once, and any time that data is needed for a form, the software retrieves it and automatically puts it into the selected form; this saves time wasted on repetitive tasks and significantly reduces human errors in the final forms.

-The Real Estate Closing Solutions suite is regularly updated for any regulatory changes, so forms are always compliant with the latest requirements.
-With a library of more than 200 commonly- used forms built-in, and shareable customized forms, it's easy to set up the most repetitive aspects of closing documentation for fast, automated generation.
+Easysoft’s Real Estate Closing Solution is regularly updated for any regulatory changes, so forms are always compliant with the latest requirements.
+With the ability to upload and customize the forms and documents you need on a regular basis, it's easy to set up the most repetitive aspects of closing documentation for fast, automated generation.

 Easysoft Legal Software provides real estate legal professionals the ability to work smarter.
 See for yourself when you book a demo & free trial.